- 🥇

 “What does a real trade cost me from entry to exit?”

-That is why fee comparison is so important for this niche.
-Small edges can disappear quickly if you are paying the wrong fee model for the way you trade.
+That is why fee comparison matters so much in this niche.
+Small edges disappear quickly if you are paying the wrong fee model for how you trade.

 Fee structure matters, but it only becomes meaningful when you combine it with your actual workflow.